jerdog/high-performing-eng-teams-hugorevealjs/content/30-min-old/_index.md

 ###### Benchmark: 60 mins

 {{% note %}}
-On CircleCI, 50% of workflows recovered in 64 minutes or less, very nearly equal to our benchmark of 60 minutes.
-This was a significant improvement from our previous two reports, which showed median times that were 10 minutes longer, and the most notable change among any of the four metrics in this report's data.
-The top 25% recovered in 15 minutes or less, and the top 5% recovered in under 5 minutes.
+On CircleCI, the top 25% recovered in 15 minutes or less, and the top 5% recovered in under 5 minutes.
+However, 50% of workflows recovered in 64 minutes or less, very nearly equal to our benchmark of 60 minutes.
+This was a significant improvement from our previous two reports, which showed median times that were 10 minutes longer, and the most notable (and significant) change among any of the four metrics in this report's data.
+So what's driving that change?
+{{% /note %}}

+---

+#### Two factors driving faster MTTR

+* Teams forced to prioritize product stability and reliability over growth
+* Increased reliance on platform engineering teams for steady and resilient pipelines

+{{% note %}}
+We suggest there are two factors at play:
+- Economic pressures in the macro environment, coupled with rising competition in the micro environment....
+- High performers have increased reliance......
+So the first step to lowering recovery times....
 {{% /note %}}

 ---